hamtaai/gm-test/README.md

    - Note: For Windows, you need to use advanced options (in the wizard, if available, or by editing the created task) to be able to run it hourly.

+##Other notes
+* The CronTaskRunCommand class needs heavy refactoring.
+I just copypasted code from the API controller, to speed things up.